 No. Individuals must register for their own ORCID iD and opt-in to sharing their ORCID iD record data.
 Institutions no longer have the ability to batch-create iDs for individuals.
 It is strongly recommended to not create or submit ORCID iD data on behalf of another person.
 Learn more.

 The individual researcher has full control over the visibility of the data in their ORCID record, and the privacy of their ORCID iD record.
 Learn more about ORCID trust.

 ORCID records can contain biographical information, employment and education history and other affiliations, funding received, works, peer review activity, and research resources used.
 See more details about the types of data in ORCID records.

 No, ORCID does not collect demographic data.
 ORCID does NOT collect or store other identifying or sensitive information such as date of birth, gender, credit card numbers or other financial information, medical information, physical address, phone numbers, social security numbers, passport, or national identity numbers.
 There are no fields in the ORCID data structure to hold any of this information.
 ORCID understands that collecting this kind of data is common in the US, but other countries specifically do not collect personal data as a way of supporting diversity, equity, and inclusion.
 Learn more.

-Many research institutions in the US are already part of the ORCID Institutional account login option, thanks to eduGAIN.
+Many research institutions in the US are already part of the ORCID Institutional account login option, thanks to eduGAIN and the InCommon Federation.
 When signing in to an ORCID record, users can select "Institutional account," type in the name of their institution, and login using their institutional credentials.
 Learn more about Single Sign-on.